SiddharthMundra/siddharthmundra.github.io/README.md

 - Used the insights to contribute to Professor Munyaka’s anti-autistic hate speech detection project

 ### 2. Software Development Intern - Cumulus Systems, Hitachi India
-- Started the development of a program in C to analyze log reports and find errors in the Measure Analyze Recommend Solve tool, a powerful technology platform with a high-performance analytics engine
+- Started the development of a program in C to analyze log reports and find errors in the Measure Analyze Recommend Solve tool, a powerful technology platform with a high-
+  performance analytics engine
 - Regularly met and coordinated with the team for constant feedback and to add additional features

--
-### 4. Web Developer Intern - Pivotal Design
+### 3. Web Developer Intern - Pivotal Design
 - Administered 3 cross functional teams comprising of 20 interns’ members from design ideation to final design testing
 - Assisted in facilitation of Motion UI design technology through JavaScript resulting in 30% increase customer appealing rate
 - Collaborated with the internal design development resources to implement scalable front-end templates

-### 5. Data Analyst Intern - Cimcon Software
+### 4. Data Analyst Intern - Cimcon Software
 - Analyzed sales data using Power BI to extract valuable insights and trends
 - Developed interactive and visually appealing dashboards to present key performance indicators and sales metrics
 - Automated recurring reports, saving time and increasing efficiency in data reporting